Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 The resulting image is packaged into an Actyx App using the Actyx CLI:

 ```
-ax apps package manifest.yml
+ax apps package
 ```

 After a few moments you’ll find an app package in your folder.
-This is deployed into the local ActyxOS node by saying
+This is deployed into the local ActyxOS node by running

 ```
 ax apps deploy --local com.actyx.sample-docker-app-1.0.0.tar.gz localhost